 Mrs Alexander is the teacher that is responsible for E-Safety.
 She is very passionate about teaching our children to enjoy using computers to aid their learning, but also helping our children to keep safe.
 By talking to our children openly, and in an age specific way she ensures that they are aware of risks, so that they know what to do when they happen.
 I am the governor linked to E-Safety.
 Collectively we are the E-Safety working party.

-When we first started looking at this in the spring term, I said to Mrs Alexander “We live in deepest darkest Somerset, how could this possibly affect us?”
-But the more I have researched, the more I realise that the dangers of the internet are very real, and local to us.
+When we first started looking at this we wondered how could this possibly affect us?”
+But the more we have researched, the more we realise that the dangers of the internet are very real, and local to us.
 Therefore it is no good to bury our heads in the sand – as parents information is everything.
 Once we are informed we can encourage our children to use internet sites in a safe and open way.

 You may think that this doesn’t concern you, as your child is young, however our children are growing fast and as they do they use technology more.
 Also the children can access the internet in so many different ways (smart phones, TVs, laptops, tablets, kindles etc).
 We need to protect our children, as children naturally like to take risks.
 It is never too early to start talking to your child and keeping lines of communication open.
 The internet is huge and technology is fast evolving.
 At the same time electronic media is an incredible tool, which supports learning and is there to enjoy.